Sweetest Thing: Writing and recording

 The song was written by Bono as an apology to his wife, Ali Hewson, for forgetting her birthday during The Joshua Tree sessions.

 In 1998, a new version of the song was recorded for inclusion on the group's greatest hits compilation The Best of 1980–1990.
 Producer Steve Lillywhite spent five days with the band to re-record vocals and guitar parts.

-At Alison's request, profits from the single went to her favoured charity, Chernobyl Children International.
+At Ali's request, profits from the single went to her favoured charity, Chernobyl Children International.

 Release

 A version by New York gospel choir, The New Voices of Freedom, appears on the soundtrack to the 1988 Bill Murray film Scrooged.
 It was recorded following U2's performance of "I Still Haven't Found What I'm Looking For" with the choir at Madison Square Garden, which appears on the band's 1988 album Rattle and Hum.

 To promote the release of the single in 1998, Island Records distributed "Sweetest Thing" chocolate bars, wrapped to look like the single, throughout Europe.
-They have become a very valuable collectors item among U2 fans during the 2000s.
+They have become a very valuable collector's item among U2 fans during the 2000s.
 The song reached number one in Canada, Iceland, and Ireland, number three in the United Kingdom, number six in Australia, number 63 on the US Billboard Hot 100, number nine on the Billboard Modern Rock Tracks chart, and number 31 on the Billboard Mainstream Rock Tracks chart.

 Live performances

-The song made its live debut on the opening night of the Elevation Tour, and was played occasionally over the first and second legs.
-It was then not played again until the Innocence + Experience Tour, where once again it only made occasional appearances over the course of the tour.
+The song made its live debut on the opening night of the 2001 Elevation Tour, and was played occasionally over the first and second legs.
+It was then not played again until the 2015 Innocence + Experience Tour, where once again it only made occasional appearances over the course of the tour.
+It also made a few appearances in the acoustic section of the 2023–2024 Las Vegas residency U2:UV Achtung Baby Live at Sphere.

-Performances on the Elevation Tour featured Bono playing the piano parts while the Edge played electric guitar.
-On the Innocence + Experience Tour, it was played on the e-stage in a stripped-down version, with the Edge playing acoustic guitar and Bono joining in on the piano about halfway through the song.
+Performances on the Elevation Tour featured Bono playing the piano parts while The Edge played electric guitar.
+On the Innocence + Experience Tour, it was played on the e-stage in a stripped-down version, with The Edge playing acoustic guitar and Bono joining in on the piano about halfway through the song.
+During the band's 2023–2024 concert residency U2:UV Achtung Baby Live at Sphere, it was played with The Edge on acoustic guitar while Bono joined in halfway through the song on piano.

 Music video

 The video was directed by Kevin Godley.
 It features Bono taking Hewson on a carriage ride along the Georgian mile in Dublin, from Fitzwilliam Place onto Upper Fitzwilliam Street, enlisting various performers along the way in an effort to apologise to her.
 The performers featured include Riverdance, Boyzone, Steve Collins, the Artane Boys Band, Chippendales dancers, and the Celtic Knights.
-The other three members of U2—The Edge, Adam Clayton, Larry Mullen Jr.—Norman Hewson (Bono's brother) and Dik Evans (The Edge's brother) also appear in the video.
+The other members of U2 — The Edge, Adam Clayton, and Larry Mullen Jr. — appear in the video, as do Norman Hewson (Bono's brother) and Dik Evans (The Edge's brother).